-Like many who come to us for help, Jeff Gryde owes his life to clinical research and the generous donors who support it.
-That’s the reason he has included City of Hope in his estate plan and agreed to be public about his commitment.
+Like many who came to us for help, Jeff Gryde gave credit for his many additional years of life to clinical research and the generous donors who support it.
+That’s the reason he included City of Hope in his estate plan and agreed to share his story.

-Growing up in Southern California, he remembers the fathers of two friends who donated time to City of Hope.
-“My mom had cancer, and even though she wasn’t treated at City of Hope, I grew up knowing about it,” he says.
+Growing up in Southern California, he remembered the fathers of two friends who donated time to City of Hope.
+“My mom had cancer, and even though she wasn’t treated at City of Hope, I grew up knowing about it,” he explained.

 His familiarity with City of Hope became personal when he was diagnosed with cancer at age 43.
 His initial surgery was deemed successful, but that prognosis quickly changed when the cancer recurred within the first year.
-The oncologist who treated him had worked at City of Hope and referred Jeff there — though, Jeff quickly adds, “I would have asked to be treated there if he hadn’t.”
+The oncologist who treated him had worked at City of Hope and referred Gryde there — though, Gryde acknowledged, “I would have asked to be treated there if he hadn’t.”

-Hoping to keep Jeff alive long enough to find an unrelated (allogeneic) stem cell donor, they put him on a new drug: Rituxan.
+Hoping to keep Gryde alive long enough to find an unrelated (allogeneic) stem cell donor, they put him on a new drug: Rituxan.
 The drug worked well.
-But after nearly four years without finding a suitable donor, his doctors advised Jeff to discontinue the drug.
+But after nearly four years without finding a suitable donor, his doctors advised Gryde to discontinue the drug.
 The side effects of long-term use were not well understood, and he ran a risk of developing a resistance.

 Nine years later, Jeff is cancer-free.
 “I believe Rituxan bought me the time for my immune system to reset itself,” he explains.

-Jeff is committed to giving back.
-He has included a bequest to City of Hope in his will and he gives his time.
-“I speak at City of Hope events and meet many individuals who have donated funds to the kind of research that saved my life,” he explains.
-“They thank me for putting a face on their giving,” he notes with surprise.
+The treatment enabled Gryde to enjoy more than a decade cancer-free.
+Gryde was committed to using that time to give back.
+He included a bequest to City of Hope in his will and he gave his time.
+He spoke at City of Hope events and met many individuals who have donated funds to the kind of research that saved his life.
+He explained that he was surprised when those he met offered thanks for putting a face on their giving.